Andy McDonald (politician): Parliamentary career

 At the 2019 general election, McDonald was again re-elected, seeing his share of the vote decrease to 50.5% and his majority reduced to 8,395.

 In April 2020, incoming leader Keir Starmer moved McDonald to the role of Shadow Secretary of State for Employment Rights and Protections.
 McDonald was the chair of Labour's "Power in the Workplace Taskforce" which provided input into Labour's Employment Rights' Green Paper published in September 2021.
 The paper stated that "Labour is demanding that the minimum wage is immediately raised to at least £10 per hour for all workers".
 In September 2021, McDonald resigned as Shadow Secretary, citing lack of support from Starmer for an increase in the minimum wage to £15 per hour.
 He said he had been instructed by Starmer's office to argue at the Labour Party Conference "against a national minimum wage of £15 an hour and against statutory sick pay at the living wage".

 In April 2023, using parliamentary privilege when speaking in the House of Commons, McDonald alleged "shocking, industrial-scale corruption" surrounding the Teesworks free port development near Redcar.
 In May 2023, the government commissioned an independent review into the allegations.
 In the subsequent report published in January 2024, the review found no evidence to support allegations of corruption or illegality whilst going on to make recommendations to improve governance and transparency of the project.

 In June 2023, McDonald condemned the government's proposal to house 1,500 asylum seekers on a barge, possibly in Middlesbrough.

 In October 2023, McDonald lost the Labour whip after using the phrase "between the river to the sea" at a pro-Palestine rally.
 Consequently, he sat as an independent MP.
 In early November 2023, McDonald announced that he would sue Conservative MP Chris Clarkson over his response to his comments.
 McDonald had the Labour whip reinstated on 11 March 2024.
 This was confirmed by a Labour Party spokesperson.
 The party's investigation found that he had "not engaged in conduct that was against the party's rulebook".
 In a statement McDonald said, "It was never my intention to use words that would cause anyone distress or anguish and I bitterly regret the pain and hurt caused.
 Accordingly, I will not use that phrasing again."

-Due to the 2023 Periodic Review of Westminster constituencies, McDonald's constituency of Middlesbrough was abolished, and replaced with Middlesbrough and Thornaby East.
+Due to the 2023 review of Westminster constituencies, McDonald's constituency of Middlesbrough was abolished, and replaced with Middlesbrough and Thornaby East.
 At the 2024 general election, McDonald was elected to Parliament as MP for Middlesbrough and Thornaby East with 47.2% of the vote and a majority of 9,192.

 In June 2025, he was part of a rebellion over planned cuts to disability benefits, which won concessions from the government.